dji-sdk/Onboard-SDK-Doc/source/quick-start/index.md

 date: 2016-10-14
 keywords: [get started, key features, hardware overview, registration, enable flight controller API control, safety]
 ---
-> New!
-Onboard SDK 3.1.9 was released on 10/14.
+> New Major Release!
+Onboard SDK 3.2.0 was released on 12/23.
 See [release notes](../appendix/releaseNotes.html) for more!

 ## Getting Started with the Onboard SDK